kirinote/optino_link/README.md

 - `0xFF` Unassigned, Dynamic UID unit.
 Until an UID is assigned, it forwards received packets like a Repeater.
 In principle, commands can be issued without disrupting the network.
 The reason why the initial value of the UID was defined as 0xFF is that the memory area in the EEPROM is typically initialized to 0xFF at the factory.
 If the UID is expanded to 2 bytes in the future to accommodate a larger number of connected units, it will become 0xFFFF, and the broadcast command will likely be 0xFFFE.

 ## Optino Link Standard
 This specification focuses primarily on being composed solely of the most affordable and readily available devices.
 Regardless of who designs it, only devices that meet the following functions can be called an Optino Link Unit.
-This is a compatibility issue.
+As such, the following are the basic requirements for Optino Link compatibility.

 - Depends on an Arduino UNO R4 or compatible system
 - Optical fiber module using the Broadcom HFBR-0500Z Series